foraker/look_of_performance/README.md

 Defaults to 100.
 Is that optimistic?
 Yeah, probably.

+    prefix

+A string to be prepended to the output before the scolding

+    suffix

+A string to be appended to the output after the scolding

 ### Overriding

 You can override the default configuration by creating an initializer (e.g. `config/intitializers/look_of_performance.rb`) and setting the values yourself, like so: